-Admitting rights at a private hospital are a matter between the consultant and the hospital concerned, and are generally approved through the hospital's medical advisory committee (MAC).
+Admitting rights at a private hospital is a matter between the consultant and the hospital concerned, and are generally approved through the hospital's medical advisory committee (MAC).

 The criteria and conditions under which consultants may be granted authorisation to treat patients in a private hospital are outlined in the hospital's practising privileges policy.
 For this reason, a licence to use the facilities of a private hospital is known as ’practising privileges’, and consultants are independent contractors of the hospital.

-Although the criteria for granting practising privileges varies between hospitals, to be eligible, a consultant must:
+Although the criteria for granting practising privileges vary between hospitals, to be eligible, a consultant must:

 - be on the GMC's specialist register